Major League Baseball.

 ESPN, Sports Illustrated, NBC Sports.

-The range of employers and careers in the sports world is vast, and the Gabelli School of Business has established a secondary concentration to prepare students for them.
-A secondary concentration is an "overlay" that can be pursued on top of any major — marketing, finance, business administration and so on — to give your Fordham degree an extra edge.
+The range of employers and careers in the sports world is vast, and the Gabelli School has established a secondary concentration to prepare students for them.
+A secondary concentration is an "overlay" that can be pursued on top of any major, from marketing to finance to business administration.

 - Sports Marketing

 They also do a “capstone project,” which can involve holding an internship in the sports world, completing a sports-related travel experience and writing about it, or presenting a research paper at a sports-focused conference.

 Other sports-related courses are offered, too, and while they don't count toward the sports business concentration, they are a great addition to students' academic portfolio.
 Current examples include:

 - Business and Ethics of Sports

 - Sports Analytics